How to find windows 10 product key using command prompt 2023

 Find the windows 10 product key using cmd

-Using simple command line you can find your Windows 10 product key.
+Using a simple command line you can find your Windows 10 product key.

 Type cmd on start menu search, Right-click on command prompt select run as administrator.

 Then run the following command :

 wmic path softwarelicensingservice get OA3xOriginalProductKey

-If you prefer Windows Powershell, Right click on start menu select Powershell (admin)
+If you prefer Windows Powershell, Right click on the start menu select Powershell (admin)

 Then run the following command line.

 powershell “(Get-WmiObject -query ‘select * from SoftwareLicensingService’).OA3xOriginalProductKey”

 How to find windows 10 product key after upgrade

 There’s a free utility called ShowKeyPlus that will find Windows product key after upgrade.

 - First download ShowKeyPlus from this link